 Below is a brief on Tickertape's ETF Pages

 On the left-hand side, you can see an investment checklist that gives you basic checkpoints of the ETF.
 In the ‘Overview’ tab, you can see:

 · Real-time price chart of the ETF for various periods such as 1D, 1 W, 1M, and 1Y

 · Asset class of the underlying securities of the ETF

 · Type of indices the ETF is tracking

-· Key metrics of the ETF such as the realtime NAV, AUM, expense ratio, category expense ratio, tracking error, and category tracking error
+· Key metrics of the ETF such as the real-time NAV, AUM, expense ratio, category expense ratio, tracking error, and category tracking error

 What makes Tickertape’s ETF Pages stand out from others is its ‘Peers’ tab.
 This tab allows you to compare the ETF with its peers in terms of price, tracking error, liquidity, and expense ratio.
 Moreover, you can also compare the prices of two or more ETFs and/or stocks for your desired timeline.
-Finally, the ‘News’ and ‘Events’ tabs on the ETF Page lists recent developments and corporate actions of the constituent stocks of the ETF.
+Finally, the ‘News’ and ‘Events’ tabs on the ETF Page list recent developments and corporate actions of the constituent stocks of the ETF.